 Terreblanche, the leader of the neo-Nazi Afrikaner Weerstandsbeweging (Afrikaner Resistance Movement, or AWB), was killed in April following an apparent dispute over wages with workers on his farm.

-Police have charged Chris Mahlangu, 29, and a 16-year-old in the death.
+Police have charged Chris Mahlangu, 28, and a 15-year-old in the death, reported the South African Press Association.

 Terreblanche, 69, was bludgeoned with clubs and stabbed with a machete during the attack at his farm near Ventersdorp in South Africa's North West province, police said.